OpenNTI/nti.transactions/README.rst

 ``do`` function is a shorthand way of joining one to the current transaction::

-  >>> from nti.transactions.transactions import do
+  >>> from nti.transactions.manager import do
   >>> do(print, args=("Committed"))

 .. caution:: See the documentation of this object for numerous
 	     warnings about side-effects and its interaction with the transaction machinery.
 Use it with care!

 .. _attempts: http://zodb.readthedocs.io/en/latest/transactions.html#retrying-transactions
 .. _data managers: http://zodb.readthedocs.io/en/latest/transactions.html#data-managers